The Uniformed Services Employment and Reemployment Rights Act (USERRA)

 • Retention in employment

-• Seniority or any benefit, including health
+• Seniority or any benefit, including health insurance and pension

 Re-employment: USERRA guarantees employees the right to be re-employed at their same or similar job for up to five years from the time they are called-up for military service.